rosszurowski/micro-airtable-api/README.md

 Quickly make an API from an [Airtable](https://airtable.com/) sheet.
 Use Airtable as a CMS or database without any hassle.

+:construction: This project has not been thoroughly tested.
+Use at your own risk!

 ## Setup

 To use [`now`](https://now.sh/) and deploy with a single command: